open-keychain/open-keychain/OpenKeychain/src/main/res/raw-gl/help_changelog.md

 [//]: # (NOTA: Por avor escriba cada frase na súa propia liña, Transifex pon cada liña no seu propio campo da tradución!)

+## 5.6
+  * Compatibility with Android 10 and higher
+  * Several bug fixes

 ## 5.5
   * Fix decryption from clipboard on Android 10